winlibs/openssl/INSTALL.md

 This is only supported on systems where loading of shared libraries is supported.

+### enable-unstable-qlog

+Enables qlog output support for the QUIC protocol.
+This functionality is unstable and implements a draft version of the qlog specification.
+The qlog output from OpenSSL will change in incompatible ways in future, and is not subject to any format stability or compatibility guarantees at this time.
+See the manpage openssl-qlog(7) for details.

 ### 386

 In 32-bit x86 builds, use the 80386 instruction set only in assembly modules